bootphon/abnet3/README.md

     conda install --file requirements.txt

+requirement.txt do not install pytorch.
+You need to install this package using conda.
+For now, the latest compatible version is pytorch 0.2:
+    conda install -c soumith pytorch=0.2

 Once all the necessary packages are installed, simply launch:

     python setup.py build && python setup.py install